Exxon trial probes how oil giant accounts for climate change

 “The New York Attorney General’s case is misleading and deliberately misrepresents a process we use to ensure company investments take into account the impact of current and potential climate-related regulations,” the company said in a statement.

-The New York Attorney General’s office did not immediately respond to requests for comment.
+The New York Attorney General’s office declined to elaborate beyond the documents it filed for the case.

 The securities fraud case does not accuse Exxon Mobil of playing a role in accelerating climate change but focuses on whether the company misled investors.